Quantum key distribution with multiphoton pulses: An advantage: Experimental Implementation and Results

-By tracking these number of coincidences we can monitor the presence of the eavesdropper.
-If there is any substantial difference between the predicted and measured values, the protocol is adjourned.
+By tracking the number of coincidences, $\Xi$, and $\zeta$, we can monitor the presence of the eavesdropper.
+If the quantity $\Xi$ is below $\Xi_{stat}$, we can extract keys otherwise the protocol is aborted.
+Please note that we assume a passive eavesdropper who can only listen in on the communication channel between Alice and Bob and enjoys no control over the channel.
 In Fig. \ref{fig:keyrate}, we study the secure key rate as a function of the channel length for different values of $\mu$.
 We see that the secure key rate increases with increasing values of $\mu$ due to increased presence of pulses containing photons.

-Next, we compare the secure key rates of our protocol with that calculated from the decoy state protocol for the same set of parameters, in Fig. \ref{fig:keyrate_comparison}.
+Next, we compare the secure key rates of our protocol with that calculated from \cite{Gottesman:2004:SQK:2011586.2011587} for the same set of parameters, in Fig. \ref{fig:keyrate_comparison}.
 The results show that we have higher key rate along with increase in the transmission distance.
-For the given channel and $\mu$ =0.41, we expected a key rate of 0.054327 per pulse.
-From the experimental data, we obtained 0.053934 $\pm$ 0.004088.
+For the given channel and $\mu$ =0.41, we expected a key rate of 0.054 bits per pulse.
+From the experimental data, we obtained 0.053 $\pm$ 0.004.
 This matches very well with our theoretical model.
-For the same set of parameters, in case of the decoy state protocol, the expected key rate was 0.031735 per pulse and the experimentally obtained key rate was 0.031051 $\pm$ 0.003303.
+For the same set of parameters, using the GLLP analysis, the expected key rate was 0.032 bits per pulse and the experimentally obtained key rate was 0.031 $\pm$ 0.003.

+The increase in key rate is due to the fact that some of two and three photon pulses also contribute to the key.
+In addition, this protocol has greater tolerance to higher values of $\mu$ as shown in Fig. \ref{fig:optimal}.
+In general, the secure key rate starts decreasing when multiphoton pulses start dominating over single photon pulses.
+Since coincidence measurements alongwith the security parameters $\Xi$ and $\zeta$ can successfully track and extract key from two-photon and three-photon pulses as well as from all the single photon pulses, this results in a much higher tolerance of mean photon number.